 However, if you can avoid that pitfall and still note that the player doesn’t really know all the information that you’ve never actually told them, then the story bibles are really helpful no matter what kind of plot you’re making.
 But they are a must-have in lore-driven games.

 Use a Story Bible to Keep Track of Everything

 Write everything out, know your world intimately, put everything in as much depth as you can, and most importantly, put everything together in a way that’s easily searchable so that any time someone on the team works on it, it’s all clear and coherent.

 To know more about the story bibles and how to write them, read this concise article.

-So those are the Trinity in the writing of the game: Plot, Character, and Lore.
-Almost every game will have any of the three, but I’d bet 90 percent of the games you’ve played that have excellent writing in either one or two parts of the Trinity.
+So those are the Trinity of the game writing: Plot, Character, and Lore.
+Almost every game will have any of the three, but I’d bet 90 percent of the games you’ve played have excellent writing in either one or two parts of the Trinity.